 You can’t identify asbestos by looking at it.
 The only way to confirm whether or not it is present is by having a sample of the suspect material tested in an accredited laboratory.
 If you suspect there is asbestos in your home, the safest option is to contact a qualified professional to develop a course of action to remove it, or at the very least to mitigate its impact on your family’s health.

-From our headquarters in the greater Toronto area, Decon Environmental Remediation has seen every type of asbestos contamination you can imagine.
+From our headquarters in the Greater Toronto Area, Decon Environmental Remediation has seen every type of asbestos contamination you can imagine.
 We are skilled in Type 1, 2, and 3 abatements and provide safe contaminated waste disposal.
-Decon has the experience and the specialized equipment to remove every last asbestos fibre from your home.
-Let us make your space safe again.